Waiting for a beard to grow in can feel a lot like watching grass grow. This may be frustrating if you’re trying to grow a full beard.

 The testosterone in your system is primarily released during sleep.
 Not getting enough rest, sleep apnea, and fragmented sleep can all adversely affect this process.

-A small study found that daily sleep restriction lowered testosterone levels in healthy young men.
-Another study found that testosterone levels peak at around the start of the first REM sleep cycle, and remain at that level until you wake up.
+A found that daily sleep restriction lowered testosterone levels in healthy young men.
+Another study found that at around the start of the first REM sleep cycle, and remain at that level until you wake up.

 Washing and moisturizing